xhtml2pdf/xhtml2pdf/doc/usage.rst

 Using xhtml2pdf in Django
 --------

-To allow URL references be resolved using Django's STATIC_URL and MEDIA_URL settings, xhtml2pdf allows users to specify a ``link_callback`` paramter to point to a function that converts relative URL to absolute system paths.
+To allow URL references to be resolved using Django's STATIC_URL and MEDIA_URL settings, xhtml2pdf allows users to specify a ``link_callback`` paramter to point to a function that converts relative URLs to absolute system paths.

 ::